"Regenerative Medicine: Current Concepts and Changing Trends" - Anthony Atala, M.D. - Wake Forest School of Medicine

 Anthony Atala, M.D.

-Chair and Institute Director, Institute for Regenerative Medicine
+G. Link Professor and Director, Wake Forest Institute for Regenerative Medicine

 Patients with diseased or injured organs may be treated with transplanted tissues.
 There is a severe shortage of donor organs and tissues which is worsening yearly due to the aging population.
 Regenerative medicine and tissue engineering apply the principles of cell transplantation, material sciences, and bioengineering to construct biological substitutes that may restore and maintain normal function in diseased and injured tissues.
 Stem cells may also offer a potentially limitless source of cells.
 3D bioprinting is being utilized for potential tissue engineering therapies, and Body-on-a-Chip technologies are being applied for drug discovery and personalized medicine.
 Applications of these new technologies that may offer novel diagnostics and therapies for patients with tissue injury and organ disease will be described.
 Recent advances that have occurred in regenerative medicine will be reviewed.